ivanserbyniuk/Android-KDSL/README.md

 pref[type] - returns the delegate which uses the setter of property for saving data in the shared prefference and uses the getter for restoring data.
 In this case name of property is the key for Prefference.Editor

-        //create settings
+create settings

         val settings = Settings(this)

-        //save to storage
+save to storage

         settings.name = " Test"
         settings.age = 12
         settings.ok = true

-        //restore from settings
+restore from settings

         val name = settings.name
         val age = settings.age
         val ok = settings.ok
-    }

  # Fragments
  Find fragment by tag

         fragmentByTag<SupportMapFragment>("map")?.getMapAsync { map ->
             map.addMarker(makeMarkerOptions())
             //... other work with map
         }
-Find fragemtn by id
+Find fragment by id

         val currentFragment = fragmentById<SampleFragment>(R.id.fragmentContainer)